 4.3.2 J Baeseman outlined several activities of SCAR with great potential for GCW.
 These are outlined in Annex 7 and indicated the strong preference for a closer, active collaboration SCAR-GCW-CliC, and asked to formalise this in an agreement with defined projects and achievable results. [action]

-Examples of SCAR’s projects relevant to GCW, are:
+Examples of SCAR’s projects relevant to GCW are:

 Standing Committee on Antarctic Data Management (SCADM): facilitate co-operation between scientists and nations with regard to scientific data